0xTamil/awesome-low-level/README.md

 ## 2. Learn Computer Fundamentals

-Now move from individual electronic circuits to the computer system as a whole.
+Move from individual electronic circuits to the computer system as a whole.
 Learn how processors, memory, storage, programs, operating systems, and I/O work together from a programmer's perspective.

 > The Electronics section explains **how digital hardware is physically constructed**.
 This section explains **how a completed computer system operates and how software interacts with it**.

 ### 2.1 Computer Architecture

-- Computer architecture
-- CPU
-- Central Processing Unit
-- Arithmetic Logic Unit (ALU)
+- CPU, Arithmetic Logic Unit (ALU), control unit, registers, program counter, stack pointer, and instruction register
-- Control unit
-- CPU registers
-- Program counter
-- Stack pointer
-- Instruction registers
-- Instruction Set Architecture (ISA)
+- Instruction Set Architecture (ISA), machine instructions, instruction encoding/decoding, and the fetch-decode-execute cycle
-- Machine instructions
-- Instruction encoding
-- Instruction decoding
-- Fetch-decode-execute cycle
-- CPU pipelines
-- CPU cache
-- Buses
-- Memory controllers
+- CPU pipelines, cache, buses, and memory controllers
-- Hardware interrupts
+- Hardware interrupts and privilege levels
-- Privilege levels

 ### 2.2 Data Representation

-Understand how computer systems and programming languages interpret binary data.
+Understand how software interprets and manipulates binary data.

-- Integer types
-- Signed and unsigned integers
-- Two's complement
+- Integer types, signed/unsigned integers, and two's complement
-- Floating-point numbers
-- IEEE 754
+- Floating-point numbers and IEEE 754
-- Characters
-- Strings
-- ASCII
-- Unicode
-- Character encodings
+- Characters, strings, ASCII, Unicode, and character encodings
 - Endianness
-- Data alignment
-- Struct layout
-- Padding
-- Bit fields
+- Data alignment, struct layout, padding, and bit fields
 - Bitwise operations

 > Binary representation itself was introduced in **1.5 Bits & Binary**.
 Here, focus on how software interprets and manipulates that data.